The Gadget Flow Story – How We Got 7,000 Customers, and over 300,000,000 Visitors [Updated]

 When we were just planning on giving this whole idea of a product discovery platform a try, we never thought it would get this serious.
 After all, it did start in an apartment and sometimes, when we think of the journey we’ve had so far, it really seems like we are in a bubble.

 - The idea was born in Greece

 - Founding team: Evan Varsamis, Mike Chliounakis, and Cassie Ousta

 - New Hire: John Antoniou, CTO

-- First version of iOS app launched
+- The first version of iOS app launched

 - Wish List feature added to the platform